atch2203/blog/src/content/blog/ledsticks.md

 While at practice, I noticed that some TASC members used plastic rings for their magforces.
 However, the rings only came with certain magforces from our Sundia USA dealer, so I decided to figure out how to 3d print our own.
 One thing led to another, and I ended up designing rings for magforces, evos, and falcons.
 To be honest, designing the patterns in the rings took longer than tuning them due to my bad graphic/artistic design skills.
 ![altText](@assets/images/ledsticks/magforcering.jpg)
 ![altText](@assets/images/ledsticks/falconring.jpg)

+I also tried 3d printing a hex driver, but it's not